chandansub/sales-analytics-system/README.md

-# Sales Analytics System
+Sales Analytics System

-## Overview
-This project is a simple Sales Analytics System developed using Python.
+This project is a Sales Analytics System developed in Python as part of a graded assignment.
-It reads sales data from a text file, cleans and validates the data, removes invalid records, and calculates total sales revenue.
+The main objective of this project is to work with messy sales transaction data, clean and validate it, perform different sales analyses, enrich product information using an API, and generate a detailed sales report.

+The project is designed to simulate a real-world data analysis workflow where raw data is processed step by step to produce meaningful insights.

 ---

-## Features
+What the Project Does

 - Reads sales data from a text file
-- Handles file encoding issues
-- Removes header and empty lines
+- Handles messy and invalid records safely
-- Validates records based on business rules
-- Cleans inconsistent product names
+- Cleans and validates transaction data
+- Performs sales analysis such as:
+  - Total revenue calculation
+  - Region-wise sales performance
+  - Top selling products
-- Calculates total sales revenue
+  - Daily sales trends

----

-## Data Validation Rules
-A record is removed if:
-- Transaction ID does not start with "T"
-- Quantity is less than or equal to zero
-- Unit price is less than or equal to zero
-- Customer ID is missing
-- Region is missing

----

-## Files Used
-- `main.py` → Main Python program
-- `sales_data.txt` → Input sales data file
+- Fetches product details using an API and enriches the sales data

----

-## How to Run
+- Generates a well-formatted sales report
-1. Place `main.py` and `sales_data.txt` in the same folder
+- Displays progress and results in the console

+How to Run the Project

+1. Make sure Python 3 is installed on your system
-2. Open terminal in that folder
+2. Open terminal or command prompt inside the project folder
+3. Install required dependencies by running:

+   pip install -r requirements.txt

-3. Run the command:
+4. Run the main program using:

+   python main.py

+5. After execution:
+   - The console will show step-by-step execution messages
+   - A detailed report will be generated in:

+     output/sales_report.txt

+Output Generated

+- Console output showing the complete workflow
+- A final text report containing all analysis results

+Error Handling

+- Invalid or incomplete records are skipped
+- Errors are handled using try-except blocks
+- The program continues running without crashing

+Submission Notes

+- All project files are pushed to a public GitHub repository
+- Proper folder structure is maintained
+- This README file explains how to run the code clearly
+- The repository link is submitted for evaluation

+Sales Analytics System
+Graded Assignment Submission